Pros and Cons of Robo-Advisors: Everything You Need to Know

 The best part is that these services are a fraction of the cost of more traditional (read: human) investment firms or wealth management companies.
 Of course, regardless of the benefits that may seem clear, it’s important to do the research and weigh the pros and cons of any new service when it comes to dealing with your finances.

-Robo advisors are highly popular in Canada and particularly among younger and savvier audience.
-The reason for its popularity lies in its simplicity combined with high level of trust.
-The leading Canadian robo advisors (which could be considered the best robo advisors in Canada) are: Wealthsimple, BMO Smartfolio, Nest Wealth, Justwealth and Modern Advisor.
+Robo advisors are highly popular in Canada, particularly among younger and savvier audiences.
+Their popularity lies in their simplicity combined with a high level of trust.
+The leading Canadian robo advisors (which could be considered the best robo advisors in Canada) are Wealthsimple, BMO Smartfolio, Nest Wealth, Justwealth, and Modern Advisor.

 Robo Advisors